hudsonjwh/feature-store-new-capability-source/README.md

     * At this point the couse is considered "publsihed" in that the students will have avilable this latest version should that import the project via Databricks Repos or issue a pull request on an existing copy of the repo.

 ### Step #4 - Publish the DBC to the Releases page
-1. Create the DBC file by exporting the from the student-facing repo the folder `/Repos/Published/{course-name}-STUDENT-COPY/{distribution-name}` and downloading it to your machine.
+1. Create the DBC file by exporting it from the student-facing repo folder<br/>
+`/Repos/Published/{course-name}-STUDENT-COPY/{distribution-name}` and downloading it to your machine.
 2. In GitHub, open the student-facing public repo.
 3. Go the `Releases` (the link can be found on the right-side of the screen just below `About`).
 4. Note the existing conventions as you create your release: